anjalisilva/TestingPackage/README.md

 ## Acknowledgements

-Provide the following text, customized to your package.
-E.g., <br> <br>
+Provide the following text, customized to your R package.
+E.g., <br>
-<br> This package was developed as part of an assessment for 2019-2022
+<br> <br> This package was developed as part of an assessment for
-BCB410H: Applied Bioinformatics course at the University of Toronto, Toronto, CANADA. `TestingPackage` welcomes issues, enhancement requests, and other contributions.
+2019-2022 BCB410H: Applied Bioinformatics course at the University of Toronto, Toronto, CANADA. `TestingPackage` welcomes issues, enhancement requests, and other contributions.
 To submit an issue, use the [GitHub issues](https://github.com/anjalisilva/TestingPackage/issues).
 Many thanks to those who provided feedback to improve this package.